opnfv/clover/docs/release/userguide/userguide.rst

 Clover User Guide (Gambia Release)
 ================================================================

-This document provides the Clover user guide for the OPNFV Gambia release.
+This document provides the Clover user guide for the OPNFV Hunter release.

 Description
 ===========

-Clover Gambia builds on previous release to further enhance the toolset for cloud native network functions operations.
-The two emphasis on the release are:
+Clover Hunter builds on previous release to further enhance the toolset for cloud native network functions operations.
+The main emphasis on the release are:

 #.
-Integration of Spinnaker to support continuous delivery
+ONAP SDC on Istio with Clover providing visibility
 #.
-Centralizing Operational Data for Visibility
+Clovisor enhancement and stability

-What is in Gambia?
+What is in Hunter?
 ==================

  * Sample micro-service composed VNF named Service Delivery Controller (SDC)